Pulin-Li-Lab/Tiered-Innate-Immune-Sensing/README.md

 Code repository for Nguyen et al. "A tissue-scale strategy for sensing threats in barrier organs" (2025)

-1. Single-molecule HCR analyses in tissue and in cell culture
+1. HCR analyses in tissue and in cell culture
 2. Preprocessing and cell typing of STARmap PLUS data
 3. Focus-level and pooled analyses - outputs of python scripts are plotted in MATLAB

-**Dependencies:**

-**Jupyter notebook:**
-FocusLevelAnalysis

-PooledAnalysis

-Neighborhood

-Related Dataset will eventually be published on Zenodo.